NOTE for exam invigilators. This is the only document that students are allowed to bring into the exam. The document should be:

 YOUR NAME: | MATRICULATION NUMBER: |

-The following is a template for you to use when completing the development objectives.
-You need to write your own text in each place where it says “Add content here”.
+The following is a template to use when completing the development objectives.
+You need to write your text in each place where it says “Add content here”.

-The earth is no longer able to withstand the current human activity in terms of industrial processes and production flows (Jowitt, 2013).
-Ever since Agenda 21 was formulated in Rio in 1992, the international society is more focused on pursuing and developing sustainability (Plessis, 2002).
-It has become clear that Sustainability makes a positive impact on public health and environment, reduces operating and maintenance costs and helps to build a sustainable community (Wallhagen et al, 2013).
-The deceleration stated very clearly that "Human beings are at the centre of the concern for sustainable development".
-That explains why sustainable development debates mainly focus on the Human life (Plessis, 2002), where sustainable development matters help and ensure long term social, environmental, ecological, and economic growth (Ding, 2007).
+The earth can no longer withstand the current human activity regarding industrial processes and production flows (Jowitt, 2013).
+Since Agenda 21 was formulated in Rio in 1992, the international society has focused more on pursuing and developing sustainability (Plessis, 2002).
+It has become clear that Sustainability positively impacts public health and the environment, reduces operating and maintenance costs and helps build a sustainable community (Wallhagen et al., 2013).
+The deceleration clearly stated, "Human beings are at the centre of the concern for sustainable development".
+That explains why sustainable development debates mainly focus on Human life (Plessis, 2002), where sustainable development matters to help and ensure long-term social, environmental, ecological, and economic growth (Ding, 2007).

-Sustainability is not a goal by itself, but in fact, is the focus point of maintaining the balance between quality of life without harming the global resources nor compromising the future generation advantage (Plessis, 2002).
-Therefore, it is very important to measure sustainability and the associated problems as it outlines the trade-off between the social, economic, and the environmental aspects (Olsson et al, 2004)
+Sustainability is not a goal by itself, but it is the focus point of maintaining the balance between quality of life without harming global resources nor compromising the future generation advantage (Plessis, 2002).
+Therefore, it is very important to measure sustainability and the associated problems as it outlines the trade-off between the social, economic, and environmental aspects (Olsson et al., 2004)

-Currently, sustainability indicators are commonly used and considered an accepted method worldwide (Olsson et al, 2004).
-Sustainability indicators can be defined as a quantities tool that examines variations (Olsson et al, 2004).
-A huge number of indicators and methods have been created over the last two decades which are based on ecology, economics, politics, culture, educations, air quality, environmental sustainability index, energy index, material selection etc. (UNECE et al, 2013) however, the lacking between economic, environmental, and social aspects in practice opens too much debate (Olsson et al, 2004).
+Sustainability indicators are commonly used and accepted worldwide (Olsson et al., 2004).
+Sustainability indicators are quantities tools that examine variations (Olsson et al., 2004).
+A huge number of indicators and methods have been created over the last two decades which are based on ecology, economics, politics, culture, education, air quality, environmental sustainability index, energy index, material selection, etc. (UNECE et al., 2013) however, the lacking between economic, environmental, and social aspects in practice opens too much debate (Olsson et al., 2004).

-From the reviewed literature, I observed that there are many tools and methods to design and populate sustainability indicators, as also suggested by Olsson et al, 2004.
-UNECE et al, 2013 claimed that there are two methodologies to build a sustainability indicator; the first is based on the measurement system and the second primarily on the conceptual and analytical thinking while the differences between the approaches remain large.
-For instance, the GDP Indicators may help to indicate the negative or positive trend of the current human well-being, but in the other hand it does not take into account the linkages between the other different sustainable developments.
-The careful selection between quantitative indicators and qualitative indicators depends mainly on the stakeholders.
+From the reviewed literature, I observed that there are many tools and methods to design and populate sustainability indicators, as also suggested by Olsson et al., 2004.
+UNECE et al., 2013 claimed that there are two methodologies to build a sustainability indicator; the first is based on the measurement system and the second primarily on conceptual and analytical thinking, while the differences between the approaches remain large.
+For instance, the GDP Indicators may help to indicate the negative or positive trend of the current human well-being.
+Still, on the other hand, it does not consider the linkages between the other different sustainable developments.
+The careful selection between quantitative and qualitative indicators depends mainly on the stakeholders.

-The appropriate selection of indicators remain very country specific or even may be viewed differently across regions within the same country (Olsson et al, 2004), therefore it has been noticed that the sustainability development indicators literatures are full of debates between different approaches and studies.
-Any indicator set will need to reflect adaptability to changing sustainability dynamics and should be flexible enough to depict proven results.
-There should be an evaluation of the measurement criteria that would be addressed by a certain indicator set and the indicator type that can provide significant results should then be adopted.
-The EU measurement system provides a comprehensive explanation of the different tools along with the pros and cons of each.
-The idea is to find the best assessment that is both reliable and measurable providing the best fit for your measurement criteria.
-Monitoring the measurement system will also have a positive impact on the indicator performance facilitating in designing the strategy and objectives for evaluating sustainability, therefore, periodic monitoring and evaluation of the measurement system is also recommended.
+The appropriate selection of indicators remains very country-specific or may even be viewed differently across regions within the same country (Olsson et al., 2004); therefore, it has been noticed that the sustainability development indicators literature is full of debates between different approaches and studies.
+Any indicator set must reflect adaptability to changing sustainability dynamics and be flexible enough to depict proven results.
+There should be an evaluation of the measurement criteria addressed by a certain indicator set, and the indicator type that can provide significant results should then be adopted.
+The EU measurement system provides a comprehensive explanation of the different tools, along with the pros and cons of each.
+The idea is to find the best assessment that is both reliable and measurable, providing the best fit for your measurement criteria.
+Monitoring the measurement system will also positively impact the indicator performance, facilitating the designing of the strategy and objectives for evaluating sustainability; therefore, periodic monitoring and evaluation of the measurement system is also recommended.

 Chrisna du Plessis, 2002, Agenda 21 for Sustainable Construction in Developing Countries - A discussion document.
 ISBN 0-7988-5540-1.